Anil-matcha/ChatPDF/README.md

 5. Change pdf file and query in code if you want to try with any other content

+To run streamlit app, follow the steps run "streamlit run streamlitui.py"

+Parts of the streamlit code is inspired from [here](https://github.com/viniciusarruda/chatpdf)

 ### Demo link

 https://heybot.thesamur.ai/